The arts: Applied arts

 The applied arts are the application of design and decoration to everyday, functional objects to make them aesthetically pleasing.
 The applied arts include fields such as industrial design, illustration, and commercial art.
 The term "applied art" is used in distinction to fine art, where the latter is defined as arts that aim to produce objects that are beautiful or provide intellectual stimulation but have no primary everyday function.
 In practice, the two often overlap.

 Literary arts

 Literature (also known as literary arts or language arts) is generally identified as a collection of writings, which in Western culture are mainly prose (both fiction and non-fiction), drama, and poetry.
 In much, if not all, of the world, artistic linguistic expression can be oral as well and include such genres as epic, legend, myth, ballad, other forms of oral poetry, and folktales.
-Comics, the combination of drawings or other visual arts with narrating literature, are called the "ninth art" (le neuvième art) in Francophone scholarship.
+Comics, the combination of drawings or other visual arts with narrative literature, are called the "ninth art" (le neuvième art) in Francophone scholarship.